An Introduction to the Rust language – part 1.

 src/lib.rs file.
 Using that structure, integration tests can test the library

-crate with use to make the important functionality available.
+to make the important functionality available.